So you aced the first interview, and they asked you back…

 We’ve put together a quick summary of how a second interview can differ from the first.

 What’s the difference between a first and second interview?

-Whereas a first interview is generally used to test your personality and basic abilities, the competition intensifies when it comes to the second stage.
+A first interview is generally used to test your personality and basic abilities, but the competition intensifies when it comes to the second stage.

 What an employer really wants to know now is what separates you from the other candidates, what your technical abilities are, and the logistics involved when it comes to a firm offer.
 This way they can more easily make a direct comparison between remaining candidates.